Previously I wrote about the steps of outlining and planning, but here I want to discuss my favourite book outlining methods, among other tips.

 Once we have the story chronology straight in the memoir, then it will be easy to do a flashback at the start, for instance.
 You can also start with a flash forward to your recent glory days, and after that short chapter, jump back to the days just before you had the challenge.
 Then continue with full fleshing out of the difficult challenge, using the five senses.

-One book which has a structure that worked was Sack Your Financial Planner (now an ebook called How to Control Your Financial Destiny).
+One book I wrote which has a structure that worked was Sack Your Financial Planner (now an ebook How to Control Your Financial Destiny).
 It progressively led from some interesting facts about Australian wealth, to common misconceptions, some of which were kinda funny, and then on to the specific wealth creation vehicles like property and shares.

 I made a comparison with a hypothetical person’s actions: Jake versus Jarrod, which illustrated a point on how it can be better to invest in a leveraged property while still paying down the mortgage.
 As it’s time in the market, not timing the market that counts.

 I had worked on this simple book over one year, using one morning a week (which was all I had free).
 This showed, because it was (in my opinion) well-structured and had been edited over and over.
 It was 30,000 words.